 - In the event of financial elder abuse, the statute of limitation is four years, as opposed to two years.

 When seeking “enhanced remedies” under this act, the victim must prove by “clear and convincing” evidence that the defendant has been guilty of “recklessness, oppression, fraud, or malice” in the commission of the abuse.
 This is the highest burden of proof in a civil context.
 Given the complexity of the EADACPA, you need an attorney that has experience handling elder abuse cases.
-Call attorney Curtis Quay to find out your best options and how we can assist you.
+Call attorney Richard Morse to find out your best options and how we can assist you.

 Obtaining Compensation for Elder Abuse

 Monetary damages in elder abuse cases should cover medical treatment, as well as compensation for pain and suffering and emotional distress.
 Depending on the circumstances, you may also receive punitive damages.
 If the elder abuse has a deadly effect, surviving family members may pursue a wrongful death claim.